Table of Contents

 Don’t let puppies run on rough surfaces, especially when it’s hot out – hot asphalt can burn delicate paws!
 If your puppy’s older than six months and you want to walk them, consider investing in protective booties.
 Regularly inspect your puppy’s paws for any injuries or abnormalities; handling their paws in puppyhood can also make grooming much easier later in life.
 Instruct your groomer to trim the fur between the paw pads, as burrs and gravel can become stuck and cause painful injuries.
 Paw care ointments and lotions – available at any pet supply store – can protect and rehydrate dried out pads.

 Paws are one of the most delicate spots on any dog and they’re especially sensitive on puppies.
 Take good care of your puppy’s pads – regularly inspect them and use paw protection as necessary.
 Dog boots are needed for puppies when walking on rough surfaces like concrete and asphalt, especially in summer.
-For severe paw scrapes, seek veterinary attention to prevent infection.
+For severe paw scrapes, seek veterinary attention to prevent or treat infection.